This tutorial shows how to create a Telecom Financial Model in Excel.

 - Investment Activities: in the case of a telecom model, those numbers primarily consist of the infrastructure spending, such as the core network build, network connections and equipment,

 - Financing Activities: this part explains how the debt and equity will finance the cash requirement resulting from the telecom plan.

 Notice that the model links the numbers from the cash flow statement to other spreadsheet parts, such as the Balance Sheet or Profit and Loss Statement.
-Remember to interconnect the calculation outputs so a change in one cell automatically affects the others.
+Therefore, remember to interconnect the calculation outputs so a change in one cell automatically affects the others.

 Learn More: Visit my tutorial on How to Create a Real Estate Investment Model in Excel for another example of an infrastructure cash flow forecast template.